15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/DesignMyRoom/comments/17b1bcp/small_living_room/

-Two gray sectionals face each other across a vibrant multicolored area rug that’s clearly designed to hide stains. r/brUn3tt3grl positions a white fireplace as the room’s anchor, with built-in cabinets on each side providing crucial storage.
+A white fireplace anchors the room, with built-in cabinets on each side providing crucial storage (because kids own approximately 47,000 toys).
 The sectionals create a U-shape that defines the space and provides plenty of seating for family movie nights.

-The TV mounts above the fireplace, which purists hate but families often need.
-Sometimes function trumps design rules.
-The room proves you can have kids and pets without living in chaos if you choose materials and layouts that work with your lifestyle rather than against it.
+This room proves you can have kids and pets without living in complete chaos if you choose materials and layouts that work with your lifestyle instead of against it.

 Bookshelf Room Divider in Studio Layout